Surajchandraa/Web-scraper-API/README.md

 - description-> for description
 - paragraph-> for paragraphs
 - keywords-> for keywords
+- social_media-> for social media links of a website

 ## i have also published web scrapping package on npm you can install it by `npm i web_scrap`.
 npm link[https://www.npmjs.com/package/web_scrap].